stormasm/nunotes/engine-q/engine-q-plugin.md

 register -e json -s /path/to/python3 /path/to/nu_plugin_python/plugin.py
 ```

-NOTE:
-If you are using python2 and do not have python3 you can change this line of code; and everything should work [See this PR](https://github.com/nushell/engine-q/pull/524)
+If you are using python2 instead of python3 here is your solution.
+[524](https://github.com/nushell/engine-q/pull/524)

 To show yourself that the commands were registered